fimmel/CANcoder2Kraken/README.md

 Take you stip of pin headers and use the flush cutters to cut 2 singles and 2 doubles.
 ![Alttext](/Images/Cut-Pins.jpg)
+> [!TIP]
+> Cut them into your hand as they will go flying.
+We have incuded a few spare pins just in case.

 ### Insert Headers into boards